LinkStackOrg/LinkStack/README.md

 ### Disclaimer: Always make a backup  before updating in case something breaks!

-To update, simply download the 'update' file from the [here](https://github.com/JulianPrieber/littlelink-custom/releases/tag/v2.1.0).
+To update, simply download the 'update' file from [here](https://github.com/JulianPrieber/littlelink-custom/releases/tag/v2.1.0).
 Do not use the regular release for the update, as it contains files that will overwrite important files that store your links and user information, effectively resetting your installation.

 The downloaded archive contains a 'README' which tells you exactly how to update.